21 Early-Season Flowers for Your Garden

 Yellow Trillium

 Yellow trillium is a true spring plant: Once its flowers die back at the season's end in June, the foliage recedes, too.
 Even so, its marbled leaves and delicate yellow-white blooms are a welcome sight in April.
-In a woodland garden, pair it with other shade-lovers.
+If you're planting a woodland-style garden, pair it with other shade-loving plants.

 Size: To 16 inches tall and 12 inches wide